 The caterpillar probably pupates in a larger and looser chamber at one end of the gallery.

 The adult moth has off-white forewings which have sparse brown spots and speckles.
-The hindwings are pale grey.
+The hindwings are pale grey, darkening toward the wingtips.
 The wingspan is about 1.3 cms.

 The species has been found in eastern Australia in:

 Ian F.B.
 Common,

 Oecophorine Genera of Australia II: The Chezala, Philobota and Eulechria groups (Lepidoptera: Oecophoridae),